Connect with us

 Editor’s Note: Structural drawings should not be confused with architectural drawings.
 While structural drawings are easily identified from their mostly line work drawings, architectural drawings contain features such as bathroom and kitchen fixtures.

 (i.)
-General notes: This is not a drawing but a text document that provides details of all the structural drawings mentioned in this section such as concrete mix, lapping interval, curing period, abbreviation, codes and other important construction processes.
+General notes: This is not a drawing but a text document that provides details of all the structural drawings mentioned hereinafter in this section, such as concrete mix, lapping interval, curing period, abbreviation, codes, and other important construction processes.

 Excavation layout.

 (iv.)
-Plinth beam layout: This indicates the sizes, positions, and section of plinth beam and the details of reinforcement in plinth beam (a reinforced concrete beam built between the wall and its foundation).
+Plinth beam layout: It shows the sizes, positions, and sections of the plinth beam and the details of reinforcement in a plinth beam, which is a reinforced concrete beam built between the wall and its foundation.

 (v.)
-Lintel beam layout: This indicates the sizes, position and section of lintel beam and the details of reinforcement in lintel beam (a beam that is built over a door or a window to support the weight above).
+Lintel beam layout: This indicates the sizes, position, and sections of the lintel beam and the details of reinforcement in the lintel beam (a beam that is built over a door or a window to support the weight above).

 (vi.)
-Roof beam and shuttering layout: This denotes the details of reinforcement of roof beam, its section and shuttering details.
+Roof beam and shuttering layout: It shows the details of roof beam reinforcement, its section, and shuttering details.

 (vii.)
-Roof slab layout: This drawing provides details of reinforcement of a roof slab, its section and openings in the roof for stairs or skylight.
+Roof slab layout: This drawing provides details of the reinforcement of a roof slab, its section, and openings in the roof for stairs or skylights.

 RELATED: How to Read Construction Drawings